RustEnthusiast/nstd/README.md

 - Data is *moved* when using the value-copy semantic on a type that does not implement `Copy`.

-- Data must not be moved while being referenced by another object.
+- Data must not be moved or mutated while being referenced by another object.

 - Types that do not implement the `Send` trait must not be sent between threads.